Abdominal Exam

 Palpation

-Palpate all four quadrants.
+Palpate all four quadrants of the abdomen

 Position your patient flat on their back, with the knees bent to relax the abdomen.
 Start with light palpation, using the flat part of the hand and the pads of the fingers.
 Lift the hand to move it from one point to another, to avoid tickling your patient.
 If the patient has pain, palpate the painful area last.